google/fonts/ProjectChecklist.md

 When posting a Pull Request, do not merge your own PR; ask for someone to review it.
 Open PRs can be updated in-place (sometimes requiring a 'forced push' with `git push -f`) and the Github PR pages offer line-by-line commenting.

+Be sure to set git to record commits with your name, and the email you signed the Googel CLA with, otherwise your pull requests will trigger a CLA-checker warning ([example](https://github.com/google/fonts/pull/297).)
+To set this metadata, run:

+     git config --global user.name "Your Name" ;
+     git config --global user.email user@host ;
+     git config --global push.default simple;

+You can also set git to use your preferred text editor for all git commit messages and similar.
+If you are a TextMate user, run:

+     git config --global core.editor "mate -w";

 ### Your Repository

 #### Name Your Project